 Use a small ice cream scoop to fill the egg whites.
 Alternatively, use a piping bag to pipe the filling into the egg whites.

-Make sure the pipe attachment that is large, so the onions and tomatoes can pass (also, dice them well).
+Ensure the pipe attachment is large, so the onions and tomatoes can pass (dice them well).
 I used a ziplock bag and cut the top to add the filling.

 Sprinkle each deviled egg with paprika.
-For garnish, I added a small piece of tortilla chip to each of the eggs.
+I added a small piece of tortilla chip to each egg for garnish.

 That is all, this wonderful appetizer is ready to enjoy!